Dalejannirmalkar/rentmojo/README.md

 //1. create module folder for oprations and controller file for routing.
 //2. create file for hardcode string as magic string.
 //3. carete controller for controller function call and structure well.

+//5a369df758fd055dea33dad61494d43e1fa8ad3d

+//1.
+Call api async and get the response.
+//2. formate for concurrency calls and remove extr stuff